Days-Long PG&E Outages May Be Coming. Here’s What to Do If You Lose Power for Days

 What does work?
 A portable generator might not be able to supply as much power, but it’s likely to be less cost-restrictive and less of an installation headache.
 A 2,000-watt model is light enough to be portable, but still offers enough power to run an appliance like a refrigerator in an emergency.
 Prices range from $500 to $2,000.

-The Honda EU2000i, named the best portable generator of 2019 by Wirecutter, runs about $1,000 at Home Depot.
+The Honda EU2000i, named the best portable generator of 2019 and 2020 by Wirecutter, runs about $1,000 at Home Depot.
 In testing, it supplied more power than its competitors, it was relatively quiet, and it started easily.
 The Honda also has a “reputation for reliability,” Wirecutter wrote, a point echoed by Carter, who has one for her own home and plans to use it to power the refrigerator and freezer during a power outage.

 There are drawbacks to portable generators, too.
 One must have fuel on hand to start it and the fumes pose a hazard.
 Users of such generators must take care to ensure they’re not venting into the house or garage.